Vathylakkos, Drama: World War II

 During the World War II the region was occupied by Bulgarian Army between 1941 and 1944 as most of Thrace.

 21st century

 During the former administrative division of Greece ("Kapodistrias" project) and until 2010, Vathylakkos belonged to Monastiraki Local District, the former municipality of Drama the prefecture of Drama.

 Other

 There is a church which converted some part of an old mosque, and only one classroom inactive school.
 Although there is no business in the village, public transportation facilities is limited.
-Most of villagers migrated abord because of lack of business facilities as a result of there is small number of young people in the village.
+Most of the villagers migrated abroad because of lack of business facilities as a result of there is small number of young people in the village.